ZhiyuanArbin/ChannelManagerArchitecture/README.md

     *   `controlTaskQueue`: Stores control tasks.
     *   `dataTaskQueue`: Stores data tasks.

-*   **Threads:** Dedicated threads are used to process tasks from the control and data queues.
+*   **Threads:** Dedicated threads are used to process tasks from the control and data queues, along with a dedicated thread for receiving M4 data.
 This allows for concurrent execution of tasks, improving overall system performance.
     *   `controlThread1` and `controlThread2`: Process control tasks.
-    *   `dataThread1` and `dataThread2`: Process data tasks.
+    *   `dataThread`: Processes data tasks from the data queue.
+    *   `m4DataThread`: Dedicated thread continuously receiving and processing data from the M4 core, updating the channel data table in real-time.

 ### 3. Control and Data Planes

 The architecture is divided into distinct control and data planes to ensure separation of concerns and efficient resource utilization.

 *   **Control Plane:** Responsible for managing control-related tasks, such as setting hardware parameters and initiating testing sequences.
-*   **Data Plane:** Responsible for reading and processing data received from the hardware, such as voltage, current, and temperature measurements.
+*   **Data Plane:** Responsible for maintaining a central data table of channel information and processing data received from the hardware.
+The data plane:
+    * Manages a comprehensive table containing up-to-date measurements (voltage, current, dv/dt, etc.) for all subscribed channels.
+    * Continuously receives and processes data from the M4 core through a dedicated thread.
+    * Provides access to current channel data values through getter methods.
+    * Triggers callbacks when measurements meet defined conditions.

 ### 4. Asynchronous Communication and Callbacks

 The application utilizes a callback mechanism to handle asynchronous communication between the A7 and M4 cores.
 This allows the A7 cores to react to data changes in real-time.

+*   **Central Data Table:** The ChannelDataService maintains a comprehensive data table that stores up-to-date information for all subscribed channels, including voltage, current, dv/dt, and other metrics.
+This table is continuously updated with incoming data from the M4 core.

-*   **Callback Mechanism:** A callback function is registered with the ChannelDataService for each channel, which is triggered when new data is received from the M4 core.
-The callback function can then perform specific actions based on the received data, such as switching to a different control mode.
+*   **Callback Mechanism:** A callback function is registered with the ChannelDataService for each channel, which is triggered when new data is received and processed.
+The callback function can then perform specific actions based on the data in the channel table, such as switching to a different control mode.

 *   **Configurable Callbacks:** The callback functions are configurable at runtime, allowing for flexible adaptation to different testing scenarios.

-*   **Data Processing:** The ChannelDataService is responsible for processing incoming data from the M4 core through its `processM4Data` method, which invokes the appropriate callbacks based on the channel and data received.
+*   **Data Reception and Processing:** The ChannelDataService is responsible for receiving incoming data from the M4 core through its `receiveM4Data` method, which updates the channel data table and invokes the appropriate callbacks based on the channel and data received.
+This functionality is continuously executed by a dedicated thread in the BatteryTestingService.

 ### 5. Example: Constant Current Constant Voltage (CCCV)